kNN-Embed: Locally Smoothed Embedding Mixtures For Multi-interest Candidate Retrieval: Related Works

 \section{Related Works}

-Traditionally, techniques for candidate generation have focused on large sparse vectors, and have relied on fast, scalable approaches to search for similar sparse vectors from large target collections~\cite{bayardo2007scaling,andoni2006near}.
-These approaches often apply innovative indexing and optimization strategies to scale similarity search.

-One family of such approaches are cluster-based retrieval.
-These strategies generally build a static clustering of the entire collection of items; clusters are retrieved based on how well their centroids match the query~\cite{van1975document}.
-These approaches have been applied to document and image retrieval~\cite{liu2004cluster,chen2005clue}.
-On a high level, these methods either (1) match the query against clusters of items and rank clusters based on similarity to query or (2) utilize clusters as a form of item smoothing.
-Both of these approaches differ from kNN-Embed which represents the query as a mixture of clusters and selects candidate items from each cluster - ensuring a diverse retrieved set.
+Traditionally, techniques for candidate retrieval rely on fast, scalable approaches to search large collections for similar sparse vectors~\cite{bayardo2007scaling,andoni2006near}.
+Approaches apply indexing and optimization strategies to scale sparse similarity search.
+One such strategy builds a static clustering of the entire collection of items; clusters are retrieved based on how well their centroids match the query~\cite{van1975document,liu2004cluster}.
+These methods either (1) match the query against clusters of items and rank clusters based on similarity to query or (2) utilize clusters as a form of item smoothing.

-With the proliferation of embedding-based methods for recommender systems such as content-based recommendation~\cite{de2015semantics} and collaborative-filtering recommender systems~\cite{zhang2016collaborative}, there have been approaches developed for performing similarity search in large collections of dense targets.
-Initial approaches for candidate generation in dense-spaces have proposed hashing-based techniques such as mapping input and targets to discrete partitions and selecting targets from the same partitions as inputs~\cite{weston2013label}.
-With the advent of fast approximate nearest-neighbor search~\cite{shrivastava2014asymmetric,malkov2018efficient,johnson2019billion}, dense nearest neighbor has been applied by recommender systems for candidate generation~\cite{covington2016deep}.
+For embedding-based recommender systems~\cite{zhang2016collaborative}, large-scale dense similarity search has been applied for retrieval.
+Some approaches proposed utilize hashing-based techniques such as mapping input and targets to discrete partitions and selecting targets from the same partitions as inputs~\cite{weston2013label}.
+With the advent of fast approximate nearest-neighbor search~\cite{malkov2018efficient,johnson2019billion}, dense nearest neighbor has been applied by recommender systems for candidate retrieval~\cite{covington2016deep}.

-The application of scalable graph-based embedding methods has significantly improved recommender systems~\cite{ying2018graph,el2022twhin}.
-With this improvement, there have been methods that have attempted to extend the embeddings used from single-mode to multiple mode representations~\cite{pal2020pinnersage}.
-These, and other~\cite{gao2020deep}, methods apply clustering over user actions to represent users with multiple embeddings.
-Our method extends upon this idea by incorporating nearest neighbor smoothing such that engagements of neighboring users can enhance the overall user representation.
-We believe this is crucial to address the sparsity problem of generating mixtures of embeddings for users with few engagements.
+When utilizing graph-based embeddings for recommender systems~\cite{el2022twhin}, some methods transform single-mode embeddings to multiple modes by clustering user actions~\cite{pal2020pinnersage}.
+Our method extends upon this idea by incorporating nearest neighbor smoothing to address the sparsity problem of generating mixtures of embeddings for users with few engagements.